pipe-cd/pipecd/docs/content/en/docs-dev/operator-manual/control-plane/configuration-reference.md

 linkTitle: "Configuration reference"
 weight: 7
 description: >
-  This page describes all configurable fields in the control-plane configuration.
+  This page describes all configurable fields in the Control Plane configuration.
 ---

 ``` yaml